greyestapps/amazon-inspector-network-reachability-workshop/docs/03-evaluate-findings.md

 	![](./images/mod3-medium-finding.png)

 	Our instance is reachable via SSH from the Internet.
 First, let's find out which instance that is.
 Click on the link for the Resource ID under _Resource affected_.
-Looking at the name this is our Web Server in AZ2.
+Looking at the name this is our PoC Web Server in AZ2.
 We should not expose this via port 22 to the Internet.

 4. How to remediate?
 Inspector tells us at the bottom under _Remediation_ that we can restrict the access to our instance via the Security Group or Access Control List.